Aramark: Injuries due to negligent National Park Service concession maintenance

-FY2018 management bonuses

-Three days before FY2018 management bonus payouts were to be paid, an internal communication told the management team that performance bonuses were postponed for three months.
-No explanation was ever given.
-This followed the company's 401k match at the plan minimum after a "phenomenal" year, as reported by the CEO Eric Foss.

 Labor disputes

-In April 2010, Aramark and the Coalition of Immokalee Workers reached a resolution that called for a 70−80% increase in wages for tomato pickers.
+In April 2010, Aramark and the Coalition of Immokalee Workers reached a resolution that called for a 70–80% increase in wages for tomato pickers.

 Aramark has also been the subject of a number of scandals regarding labor practices and business ethics.
 These include firing workers for reporting unsanitary food conditions, paying fringe wages, not paying for all hours worked, not paying backpay, and firing or eliminating the positions of those who file Equal Employment Opportunity Commission (EEOC) claims.

 In September 2024, Aramark concessions workers with UNITE HERE at the South Philadelphia Sports Complex initiated a four-day strike, seeking a better contract.
 Major grievances included low wages, insufficient health insurance, and the separate counting of hours worked at different facilities to avoid full-time classification and benefits.
 Workers asked fans to continue boycotting the concessions stands and buying team merchandise online.

 Food safety issues

-In 2013, an investigation by Pulitzer Prize–winning journalist Chris Hedges discovered that the food provided to inmates at Burlington County Jail in New Jersey was substandard and spoiled, and often made prisoners sick with diarrhea and vomiting.
+In 2013, an investigation by journalist Chris Hedges discovered that the food provided to inmates at Burlington County Jail in New Jersey was substandard and spoiled, and often made prisoners sick with diarrhea and vomiting.
 Maggots found in the food preparation areas at Parnall Correctional Facility in Jackson, Michigan, may have been the source of an outbreak of food-borne illness.
 Maggots were also found in Aramark food products at Michigan's Charles Egeler Reception & Guidance Center and two Ohio prisons, the Ohio Reformatory for Women and Trumbull Correctional Institute.
 Aramark, however, was cleared by the Michigan Department of Corrections of any responsibility for inmate illness and for pests in Michigan.
 Ohio and Michigan fined Aramark $270,000 and $200,000, respectively.

 In April 2015, the managing board of The Cavalier Daily, a student-run newspaper at the University of Virginia, reported that Aramark literally "served garbage" to inmates in the Saginaw Correctional Facility in Freeland, Michigan.
 It also noted that Aramark has in the past "underfed inmates and fed them dog food, worms and scraps of food from old meals" and argued that the university should reconsider its relationship with the food services contractor in light of these ethical issues.
 Michigan's oversight of Aramark's performance was criticized as inadequate in a report released in August 2015 by the group Progress Michigan after Michigan moved to end the contract.

 Likewise, Aramark has been criticized for skimping portion sizes, food safety issues, and overcharging state governments (Michigan, Kentucky, and Florida) that have used their food in prisons; a Kentucky prison riot is reputed to have been caused by the low quality of food Aramark provided to inmates.